joncorv/filera/README.md

 Instead of spending hours renaming files manually, Filera lets you batch process them all at once with powerful renaming patterns and rules.

-## 🚧 Alpha Status

-Filera is currently in alpha development.
-It's functional and ready for testing, but please be aware of these known issues:

-- **File Handling**: Issues with completely blank/empty files
-- **Light Mode**: UI currently optimized for dark mode only
-- **Output Options**: Only in-place replacement available (no copy/move to directory options yet)
-- Some Linux distros will display the UI at 2x scale.

 ## 🛠️ Tech Stack

 - **Backend**: Rust with Tauri